 The originating status of a product is proved by either:

+In 2005, it was enlarged to the participants in the Barcelona Process resulting in the creation of a pan-Euro-Mediterranean cumulation system of origin (IP/05/1256).
 The initiative of creating a single PEM Convention, as an instrument promoting regional integration, was endorsed by the Euro-Mediterranean Trade Ministers during their meeting in Lisbon on 21 October 2007.
-It includes the above mentioned partners and the Western Balkans participating in the EU's Stabilisation and Association Process.
+It now includes the above mentioned partners, the Western Balkans participating in the EU's Stabilisation and Association Process as well as Georgia, Moldova and Ukraine.